timeseer-ai/timeseer-ansible-collection/timeseer/podman/roles/timeseer/README.md

 - podman installed on the target machine.
 - `community podman` Ansible collection.

-## Role Overview

-The `timeseer` role is primarily intended for deploying the Timeseer podman container.
-It is ideally suited for a limited Proof of Concept (POC) involving 1-2 users.
-This setup does not require authentication or a web server and can be run locally.

 ### Role Overview

 The `timeseer` role is primarily intended for deploying the Timeseer Podman container.
 It is ideally suited for a limited Proof of Concept (POC) involving 1-2 users.
 This setup does not require authentication or a web server and can be run locally.